 Show the necessary accounts and prepare the opening Balance Sheet of the new firm.

-1. The Partners have decided not to alter the book values of the assets and liabilities.
-The effects of revaluation may be ascertained by preparing a Memorandum Revaluation Account as follows.
+- 1. The Partners have decided not to alter the book values of the assets and liabilities.
+The effects of revaluation may be ascertained by preparing a Memorandum Revaluation Account as follows. - (a) Calculation of Profit/Loss on Revaluation.